kimeunh3/COVID19-heat-map/README.md

    1. clone or download the repo

-   2. install Kafka and Zookeeper

-   3. start Zookeeper and Kafka server (inside the kafka root directory)
+   2. start Zookeeper and Kafka server in the kafka root folder (kafka/kafka_2.11-1.0.0)

       `bin/zookeeper-server-start.sh config/zookeeper.properties`